 Northeast India is the most volatile and insurgency affected place in the country after Kashmir.
 It is the easternmost part of India.
 The region is composed of eight states namely- Meghalaya, Manipur, Assam, Mizoram, Tripura, Arunachal Pradesh, Nagaland and Sikkim.
 India’s northeast connects with five countries — Bhutan, Bangladesh, Myanmar, China and Nepal — by a 4,500 kilometer (2,796 miles) international border; the region, however, connects to India only through a narrow and tenuous land corridor measuring merely 22 kilometers (14 miles).

 A fact that further jeopardizes mainland India’s links with the region is the thriving militancy in most of the northeast states.
 The demands of the different militant groups range from autonomy within the provisions of the Indian constitution to outright secession.
 Such militant movements started early with India’s independence in 1947.
 At one point, more than 120 militant groups operated in India’s northeast.
 In recent years, the Indian government has had some success in achieving stability in the region, using tactics from negotiations to military operations to root out militants.
 Nevertheless, the region remains a potential tinderbox.

-Militants in India’s northeast once enjoyed vast popular support since they, in their formative years, voiced genuine grievances of the people such as poor governance, alienation, lack of development and an apathetic attitude from the central government in New Delhi; in recent years, however, this influence has been reduced.
+Militants in India’s northeast once enjoyed vast popular support, because, they in their formative years voiced genuine grievances of the people, such as poor governance, alienation, lack of development and an apathetic attitude from the central government in New Delhi; in recent years, however, this influence has been reduced.
 Nevertheless, in most of the states in the northeast, anti-government militants retain significant nuisance value and often indulge in successful strikes against government interests.

 Formative Phase of Militancy